WILD & SCENIC FARMINGTON RIVER

-2018 marks the 50th anniversary of the Wild & Scenic Rivers Act.
-In 1994 the section of the Farmington River from Hartland to the Canton/New Hartford line received its designation.
+25 years ago, in 1994, the 14-mile segment of the West Branch Farmington River from Hartland to the Canton/New Hartford line received its designation!

 Our river provides clean water, wildlife habitat, and recreation.
 It is critical that we work together to protect and preserve this natural beauty.
-Join us for events, outdoor movies, environmental fairs, and presentations, and more!
+Join us for events, film festival, environmental fairs, and presentations, and more!

 "Promoting the long-term protection of the